apoorvasinha183/BivariateBicycleCodes/README.md

+MODIFICATIONS :
+This codebase allows for Qubit based defects to be generated on top of the normal Bicycle Codes and allows for circuit level noise simulations.
+There are custom superoperators for single qubit spot defects like ABC/ AB:BC .

+The Blender Folder Contains the script to generate code as per your liking with a 3D representation in Blender.
+Simply run the "BivariateBicycleCodeLayout.py" to generate the Planar Layout of the BB Code.

+For Code Capacity set the  CIRCUIT_LEVEL_NOISE variable to False .
+This will turn off the CNOT errors.

+All the experiments in order if you want to generate the data from scratch (see the details from the base code below if you want to reuse the data )
+##### README FROM THE BASE CODE
 Simulation software used to generate data reported on Figure 3 of [BCGMRY]

 The simulation software consists of two python scripts: